turingschool/curriculum/source/projects/task_manager.markdown

 We have an h1 tag for our welcome message, then an unordered list (ul) with two list items (li) inside.
 If you are unfamiliar with HTML tags, try one of the [HTML tutorials](https://github.com/turingschool/intermission-assignments/blob/master/prep-for-module-2.markdown) before continuing.

 Inside of each li tag, we have an `a` tag.
 The href of the tag is the path where the link will go.
-In the first a tag, the path will be 'http://localhost:9393/tasks'.
-The second path will be 'http://localhost:9393/tasks/new'.
+In the first a tag, the path will be `http://localhost:9393/tasks`.
+The second path will be `http://localhost:9393/tasks/new`.

-Refresh the page.
+Restart your server with `shotgun` from the command line, then refresh the page.
 You should see our welcome message and two links.
 We haven't set up our controller to handle either of these yet, so clicking on these should give us a "Sinatra doesn't know this ditty" error.

 ### Adding a Task Index Route